sudo-suhas/go-beanstalk-gin/docs/deploy-to-elastic-beanstalk.md

 The solution is to add a `Buildfile` to take control of the build process.
 Docs - http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/go-buildfile.html.

-The build process need to do the following:
+The build process needs to do the following:

 * Download a versioned release of `dep` if required.
 * Setup a temporary Go workspace and move our files to a project under it.